peterhinch/micropython-touch/optional/chess/README.md

 quantity and value of remaining pieces.
 Tested hosts are RP2350 and ESP32-S3 with SPIRAM.

+A simple option is a Waveshare Pico-Res Touch-LCD 2.8 with a Raspberry Pico 2 plugged in.

 # Dependency

 The `defaultdict` library module is required by the demo.
 Install with